-Cultivated in the Andes for over 5,000 years, quinoa has been called the "mother grain" and "the gold of the Incas."
-(It's technically not a grain but a seed, but it is used in virtually the same ways as other whole grains.)
-Today, the popularity of quinoa (pronounced KEEN-wah) is growing steadily as people discover its pleasant nutty taste and superfood qualities.
+Cultivated in the Andes for over 5,000 years, quinoa (pronounced KEEN-wah) has been called "the mother grain" and "the gold of the Incas."
+Technically, it's not a grain but a seed, though it is used in virtually all the same ways as other whole grains.
+Over the last few years, the popularity of quinoa has grown steadily as people have discovered its pleasant nutty taste and superfood qualities.
 As a complete protein source also high in iron, magnesium, and fiber, quinoa is not only one of our healthiest pantry staples, but also one that's incredibly easy and quick to cook.

 Basic Quinoa Facts